stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/02-configure-apps-gitops-config/creating-gitops-structure.md

 > Follow along GitHub/GitLab documentation for configuring other organization specific requirements set for source code repositories.

 1. Create a secret with read permissions over this repository.
-Navigate to following section for more info [Configure Repository Secret for ArgoCD](gitops-argocd-secrets.md).
-We'll use this secret later in [Linking Apps GitOps with Infra GitOps
+Navigate to following section for more info [Configure Repository Secret for ArgoCD](../../how-to-guides/configure-repository-secret/configure-repository-secret.md).
+We'll use this secret later in [Linking Apps GitOps with Infra GitOps](#linking-apps-gitops-with-infra-gitops).
-](#linking-apps-gitops-with-infra-gitops).

 ### Add a tenant